-Back to School is always a time of excitement, upheaval and trepidation and going back to school can be hard on the kids too!
+Back to School is always a time of excitement, upheaval, and trepidation and going back to school can be hard for the kids too!
 Is your child heading into first grade this year?
 There are some things you can do to make life a little easier on your first grader when they go back to school.

-Help make your child a little more independent this year.
-A major tip that you don’t want to forget is to dress your child, so they can be independent.
+Contribute to making your child a little more independent this year.
+A major tip that you don’t want to forget is to dress your child so that they can be independent.
 If they can’t tie their shoes yet, send them in Velcro shoes.
 If they can’t button their own pants yet, make sure you send them in elastic shorts.
-Just thinking ahead can help make life a little easier for your child.
+Just thinking ahead can help to make life a little easier for your child.
 We also start to expect the little ones to take some responsibility at this stage.
 This doesn’t have to be anything drastic but can be as simple as checking they have everything they need in their bag each day.
 I always check as well, when they are not looking!

 Some mornings you’re going to wish you didn’t have to take your child to school quite so early in the morning.
-One piece of advice to make life easier on the whole family is to pick your battles.
+One piece of advice to make life easier for the whole family is to pick your battles.
 Some things are just not worth getting upset over.
 Try to plan the night before to make the morning go a lot smoother.
 Make a menu to make sure breakfast is covered.
 Have your first grader pick out their clothes, line up their shoes, and organize their backpacks the night before.
-I make lunches the night before, so I can take into account any special requests.
-I am not a morning person so I get up half an hour before I have to, just so I can sit by myself and drink a cup of tea – it eases me into the morning and makes it easier to manage.
+I make lunches the night before so that I can take into account any special requests.
+I am not a morning person so I get up half an hour before I have to so that I can sit by myself and drink a cup of tea – it eases me into the morning and makes it easier to manage.

 Talk About Their Day